-• the availability of financing for the Corporation's activities;
+- the availability of financing for the Corporation's activities; - operating and capital costs; - the estimated timeline for the ramp-up of production at the RDM project; - the supply and demand for, and the level and volatility of the price of gold; - timing of the receipt of regulatory and government approvals for its operations;

-- operating and capital costs; - the estimated timeline for the ramp-up of the RDM project; - the supply and demand for, and the level and volatility of the price of gold; - timing of the receipt of regulatory and government approvals for its operations; - the exchange rates between the Canadian dollar, the United States dollar and the Brazilian real; - energy and fuel costs; - the accuracy of the Corporation's mineral reserve and resource estimates and the geological and metallurgical assumptions (including with respect to the size, grade and recoverability of mineral reserves and resources) and operational and price assumptions on which the mineral reserves and resource estimates are based; and - general business and economic conditions.
+- the exchange rates between the Canadian dollar, the United States dollar and the Brazilian real; - energy and fuel costs; - the accuracy of the Corporation's mineral reserve and resource estimates and the geological and metallurgical assumptions (including with respect to the size, grade and recoverability of mineral reserves and resources) and operational and price assumptions on which the mineral reserves and resource estimates are based; and - general business and economic conditions.

 Forward-looking information involves known and unknown risks, uncertainties and other factors which may cause the Corporation's actual results, performance or achievements to be materially different from those anticipated thereby.
-These risks, uncertainties and other factors include, but are not limited to those inherent to the gold exploration and development industry as well and those risks factors discussed in this MD&A under the heading "Risks and Uncertainties" and in the Corporation's Annual Information Form for the year ended December 31, 2012 as filed on SEDAR.
-Readers are cautioned that these risks, uncertainties and other factors that may affect the forward-looking information.
+These risks, uncertainties and other factors include, but are not limited to those inherent to the gold exploration and development industry as well and those risks factors discussed in this MD&A under the heading "Risks and Uncertainties" and in the Corporation's Annual Information Form for the year ended December 31, 2013 as filed on SEDAR.
+Readers are cautioned that these risks, uncertainties and other factors are not exhaustive of the risks, uncertainties and other factors that may affect the forward-looking information.